Investigations and other measures related to Macchiarini case

 - The Swedish Higher Education Authority (UKÄ).
 On 10 February, UKÄ announced that it had received a report against Karolinska Institutet.
 UKÄ now demands to be sent the findings of the University Board’s forthcoming investigation as soon they are ready as well as a report from Karolinska Institutet on the measures that the investigation will entail.
 A decision on how the matter will be handled by UKÄ will be taken after it has received the documentation requested.

-…in the Government
+By the Government

 An inquiry into misconduct proceedings.
 The minister of higher education and research, Helene Hellmark Knutsson, has appointed a special investigator to look into the need to revise how matters of scientific misconduct are handled and to submit proposals for ensuring clear and legally secure misconduct proceedings.
 Her report is expected to be submitted on 25 November 2016.
 KI will be one of the consultative bodies.

-… at the Royal Swedish Academy of Sciences in association with the Swedish Society of Medicine
+At the Royal Swedish Academy of Sciences in association with the Swedish Society of Medicine

 The Royal Swedish Academy of Sciences has announced its decisions on a raft or measures to deal with shortcomings in the handling of scientific misconduct and clinical research in connection with Paolo Macchiarini’s research.
 The academy will also be mounting an investigation with the Swedish Society of Medicine in order to propose recommendations for clinicians and researchers working at the crossroads between clinical research and healthcare.

-…at the Swedish National Council on Medical Ethics
+At the Swedish National Council on Medical Ethics

 The Swedish National Council on Medical Ethics is running a project on so-called clinical innovation regarding clinical development work that straddles both clinical research and established healthcare.
 The project will analyse the problems that can arise and whether clear regulations or guidelines are needed in the field.